 History of Spain

 During the 19th and early 20th centuries, Spain underwent significant political and social upheaval, including Napoleon's disastrous invasion, the Carlist Wars, and the Spanish–American War.
 These conflicts weakened the country's political institutions and led to a period of political instability.
-The civil war of 1936 was the greatest disaster in its modern history.
+The Civil War of 1936 was the greatest disaster in its modern history.

 During the 20th century, Spain underwent a period of authoritarianism under the dictatorship of General Francisco Franco.
 Franco ruled Spain with an iron fist for nearly four decades, suppressing political dissent and implementing conservative social policies.